Branch: main

 docker-compose up -d

-docker exec -it smart-discharge-iris iris session IRIS
+docker exec -i smart-discharge-iris bash -c 'iris session IRIS -U %SYS < /tmp/install_fhir.txt'

 docker cp config/iris/setup_fhir_post_install.sh smart-discharge-iris:/tmp/setup_fhir_post_install.sh